Skip to Main Content Subscribe

 War Department CIO: Kirsten Davies

-The Senate confirmed Kirsten Davies as the Pentagon’s new chief information officer by a 53–43 vote on Dec.
+The Senate confirmed Kirsten Davies as the Pentagon’s new CIO by a 53–43 vote on Dec.
 18, 2025, filling a key leadership role as the War Department accelerates its digital modernization agenda.
 During her confirmation process, Davies told lawmakers that she would work to overhaul the Pentagon’s aging IT infrastructure.
-She pledged to tackle longstanding technical debt, streamline and consolidate legacy contracts and prioritize modernization efforts tied directly to military readiness.
-She told the Senate in a pre-hearing Q&A that she plans to use the department’s budget certification authority to drive risk-informed IT investments and incentivize components to create credible plans for debt reduction and the decommissioning of outdated systems.
-Davies succeeds Katie Arrington, who was named acting CIO on March 3, 2025, according to a DOD OCIO post on LinkedIn.

 Department of Housing and Urban Development CIO: Eric Sidle

-Eric Sidle was appointed HUD’s CIO back in May 2025.
-He has over 20 years experience in technology and innovation.
+Eric Sidle was appointed Housing and Urban Development’s CIO in May 2025.
+He has more than 20 years of experience in technology and innovation.
 Before taking on the CIO role, Sidle served as the technology advisor, operating partner and coach at Fabrum Advisors, LLC.
-Before that, Sidle was previously the senior vice president of Engineering and CTO at ChargePoint.
+Sidle was previously the senior vice president of Engineering and CTO at ChargePoint.

 Commerce Department CIO: Brian Epley

-Epley was named as Commerce CIO in June 2024 after serving at Department of Energy as the principal deputy CIO.
+Brian Epley was named as Commerce CIO in June 2024 after serving at Energy Department as the principal deputy CIO.
 Before his time at Energy, he spent years in the public and private sectors, including a six-year stint at the Environmental Protection Agency.

 Department of Health and Human Services CIO: Clark Minor

-Minor was appointed CIO in May 2025 after serving as an industry leader at Palantir Technologies for nearly 13 years where he worked on the company’s Gotham platform.
-The MIT graduate will implement IT operations as well as oversee cybersecurity and workforce development.
+Clark Minor was appointed CIO in May 2025 after serving as an industry leader at Palantir Technologies for nearly 13 years where he worked on the company’s Gotham platform.
+As CIO he implements IT operations and overseescybersecurity and workforce development.

 Department of Homeland Security CIO: Antoine McCord

-McCord became CIO in March after prior CIO Eric Hysen stepped down from the position during the administration transition.
+Antoine McCord became CIO in March 2025 after Eric Hysen stepped down from the position during the administration transition.
 McCord is a veteran of the Marine Corps where he specialized in cyber and intelligence operations.
 He also worked in the Intelligence Community where he led cyber operations and he served as an advisor on national security.

 Dawn Zimmer became CIO of the Energy Department in November 2025.
 She oversees the department’s enterprise IT and cybersecurity strategy, with responsibility for strengthening system security, performance and modernization.
 In her role, Zimmer helps integrate DOE’s technology transformation efforts with the agency’s mission goals, supporting programs that drive energy innovation and national energy security.

-Nikki Collier is the deputy CIO for the Department of Justice.
-While at DOJ, Collier also served as the agency’s chief of staff to the Assistant Attorney General of Administration.
-Before coming back to DOJ in 2022, Collier held the CIO position for the Office of Marine and Aviation Operations at NOAA.
+Nikki Collier is the acting CIO for the Justice Department.
+While at DOJ, Collier also served as the agency’s chief of staff to the assistant attorney general of administration.
+Before returning to DOJ in 2022, Collier held the CIO position for the Office of Marine and Aviation Operations at NOAA.

 Department of Transportation CIO: Pavan Pidugu

-Department of Veterans Affairs Acting CIO: Eddie Pool
+Department of Veterans Affairs Acting CIO: Paul Lawrence

 Department of the Air Force Acting CIO: Keith Hardiman